 1. Plan Interestingly

 Before you add charts to a particular report, make sure that you have an obvious idea of its contents and layout.
 We recommend writing all the queries or questions you want to ask about your data.
-It should be your first task.
+It should be your first task before designing a dashboard.

 Make a list of all your queries for more ease.
 The list should contain: